 Applicants from non-yoga teachers (T&Cs)

-Graduates are only able to teach yoga in their professional capacity. as specialist teachers.
+Graduates are only able to teach yoga in their professional capacity, as specialist teachers.
 Graduates are only trained to pregnancy yoga, yoga for birth preparation, postnatal rehabilitation yoga and mum & baby yoga classes.
-Graduates who are professionals in another capacity are able to join YAP UK as a specialist teacher member, and gain insurance through YAP UK to teach in their specialist area.

 By purchasing the course you are agreeing to all the T&Cs laid out above, including the cancellation policy.
 You are agreeing to adhere to the code of conduct policy and confirm you have read and are happy with the complaints procedure.